Thursday, 16th Jan 2020 13:02 by Tim Whelan

 The stadium is hemmed in by it's surroundings on all sides, which is the main reason why it hasn't been possible to develop Loftus Road and increase the capacity.
 For this reason it's very compact inside and the legroom is limited where seats have been bolted onto the former terracing, which would bother us if we ever sat down at away games.

-If it does come to pass then hopefully we could hopefully we can look forward to bigger ticket allocations on future visits to QPR, but it doesn’t sound like it’s worth holding your breath.
+This scheme would have a more modest 30,000 capacity and if this does ever come to pass then hopefully we could hopefully we can look forward to bigger ticket allocations on future visits to QPR.
+But it doesn’t sound like it’s worth holding your breath.

 Some of this stuff came from www.footballgroundguide.com .